en

 })

-Use Python's built-in CSV module to save the extracted data into a CSV file for further analysis.
+Python's built-in csv.writer can save the collected review data into a .csv file for later analysis.

 import csv